E-delweiss/HomeMade_FaceID/main_project/FaceVerification/roadmap.md

 * label[i] equals label[j] (find a positive)
 * labels[i] differents from label[k] (find a negative)

-Then, *only those valid triplets* will feed the model.
+**Only those valid triplets** will feed the model.

-An other method of mining is the "Batch Hard": for each anchor, we select the hardest positive (biggest distance A-P) and the hardest negative among the batch.
+An other mining method is the "Batch Hard": for each anchor, we select the hardest positive (biggest distance A-P) and the hardest negative among the batch.

 According to the [paper](https://arxiv.org/abs/1703.07737), the batch hard strategy yields to the best performance.
-However it really depends on the dataset and a Batch-All method is chosen here for simplicity.
+However it really depends on the dataset.

+**The Batch-All method is chosen here for simplicity**.